 The only Project spillway gates are at New Bullards Bar Dam.
 New Bullards Bar Dam spillway gates are inspected annually to check items including functionality and structural integrity.
 Functional checks are conducted annually, while inspections take place in the summer, after flood season use, and in the fall prior to flood season use.
 New Bullards Bar Dam's spillway can be accessed by various means throughout the year.
 Walking access from above the New Bullards Bar Dam spillway is accomplished via Marysville Road.
 Stairways and adits within the dam allow walking access to the north side of the spillway.
-Access to the surface of the spillway is accomplished through the gate opening once the reservoir elevation has dropped below the spillcrest.
+Access to the surface of the spillway is accomplished through the gate opening once the reservoir elevation has dropped below the spillway crest.
 Climbing access can also be gained from the bottom of New Bullards Bar Dam.

 YCWA obtains access to Project facilities over a number of roads, including those which fall under the jurisdiction of the Forest Service.
-Licensee and the Forest Service are in consultation regarding maintenance and responsibility for these roads.
-The Forest Service roads that access various Project features are either included in a Road Maintenance Agreement or under a Special Use Permit.